Busko-Zdrój: Media

 Local radio in Busko-Zdrój thrives under name Twoje Radio Busko on the 1584 kHz AM frequency (medium wave).

 Moreover, internet radio 'Radio Ponidzie' cooperates with Busko.
 Busko also has a local newspaper called Tygodnik Ponidzia, which prints information about Busko and adjacent counties.

 Sport and recreation

 The First Class Football Club MKS Zdrój, which has a stadium with over 1,143 seats, is used for athletic and football field events.
 Nearby is a sports hall, which organizes international sports competitions in team handball, volleyball, and basketball, for an audience of 500 people.

 Each spring in Busko-Zdrój, there is an organized cycling competition named Andrzej Imosa.
-The residents of Busko can use many other sports fields located by education institutions.
+The residents of Busko can use a number of other sports fields located by education institutions.
 The tennis court is located by Spa's park, Włókniarz sanatorium and ZSTiO.
 In the winter the children toboggan from a small hill in Mickiewicza street, called "Byczok" by the residents.

 In the city there are four indoor swimming pools: